flyteorg/flytesnacks/cookbook/docs/getting_started/creating_tasks_and_workflows.md

 ```

 As you can see, a task is just a regular Python function that's decorated
 with `@task`.
-We can run this function just like a function:
+We can run this function just like any other Python function:

 ```{code-cell} ipython3
 mean(values=[float(i) for i in range(1, 11)])